This is Hamelin

 Hamelin is one of the most popular tourist destinations in Germany.
-Connoisseurs of historical architecture for instance will be thrilled, when visiting the Pied Piper town: The unique architecture of the historic old town entices thousands of visitors each year to explore its winding alleyways.
-Nature lovers, meanwhile, explore extensive hiking and biking trails.
-Tourists from near and far enjoy the maritime atmosphere at the Weser promenade and choose from a wide range of gastronomic offerings – and they get up close and personal with an enchanting tale of intrigue, tragedy and magic that is told all over the world.
+Connoisseurs of historical architecture for instance will be thrilled when visiting the Pied Piper town: The unique architecture of the historic old town entices thousands of visitors each year to explore its winding alleyways.
+Meanwhile nature lovers can explore extensive hiking and biking trails.
+Tourists from near and far enjoy the maritime atmosphere at the Weser promenade.
+While they choose from a wide range of gastronomic offerings, they will get up close and personal with an enchanting tale of intrigue and tragedy which is told all over the world.

 Facts and figures

-Located in the western parts of Lower Saxony between Herford and Hildesheim, Hamelin is the county seat of the Hamelin-Pyrmont district.
-Covering an area of over 100,000 square meters and with a population of just under 60,000, it is considered a medium-sized center in the region.
+Hamelin is the county seat of the Hamelin-Pyrmont district located in the western parts of Lower Saxony between Herford and Hildesheim.
+Covering an area of over 100,000 square meters and with a population of around 60,000, it is considered a medium-sized center in the region.
 The city of Hannover in the north-east can be reached by car in about 45 minutes.

 The centrally located train station of Hamelin is well connected to public transport and can also be reached on foot or by bike.
 Trains run regularly from here to nearby cities such as Hannover, Bremen and Hamburg.

 Hamelin has an excellent reputation among travelers.
 To keep it that way, the city offers its visitors a wide range of tourism services.
 These include the rental of e-bikes, the organization of guided tours through the city, and the provision of general information about events.

 In the old town and the surrounding areas, a lively cultural scene awaits Hamelin’s visitors.
 For example, the Hamelin Museum highlights the city’s rich historical heritage, cozy pubs host concerts and poetry slams, and talented actors perform modern and classic plays at the Hamelin Theater.